 %3Aformat(webp)%2F5d04a2f9-1ad1-4473-a520-128c11d93ec6-03snchwrm.jpeg&w=1920&q=75)

-When the forest stopping bearing fruit as before, it was as if the forest began to weep in silence.
+When the Earth stopped bearing fruit as before, it was as if the forest began to weep in silence.
+It terrifies me to think that one day the forest will live only in our memories, transformed into stories or legends.“

 %3Aformat(webp)%2Fdf87b82d-5b90-43bd-b6d2-a3a6a19583c6-img_7823.jpg&w=1920&q=75)

 You can sponsor forest land once, and only once.
-It will always stay protected, and your name will be tied to it.
+It will always stay protected as Community Conservation Land, and your name will be tied to it.
 You can travel, visit, and meet the guardians.
-Or simply stand with them, map in hand, and say: This piece of Amazon didn’t fall.
+Or simply stand with them, map in hand, and say: This piece of Amazon was protected by me.